Selenium Form WebElement: TextBox, Button, sendkeys(), click()

 - Password field is located by name

-To enter text into the Text Fields and Password Fields, sendKeys() is the method available on the WebElement.
+To enter text into the Text Fields and Password Fields, sendKeys() is the method available on the WebElement in Selenium.

-Using the same example of http://demo.guru99.com/selenium/webform/login.html site, here is how we find the Text field and Password fields and enter values into them.
+Using the same example of http://demo.guru99.com/test/login.html site, here is how we find the Text field and Password fields and enter text in Selenium.

 - Find the "Email Address" Text field using the id locator.

 - Find the "Password" field using the name locator

 - Enter text into the "Email Address" using the Selenium sendkeys method.

 - Enter a password into the "Password" field using the sendKeys() method.